Heat Pumps

 See air-conditioning section which includes reversible air-conditioners providing heating and cooling and the high temperature heat pumps section for industrial heat pumps

-See also 2018 AFCE Final Report Energy Efficient State of the Art of Available Low-GWP Refrigerants and Systems.
-This report can be downloaded from the AFCE (Alliance Froid Climatisation Environnement) website.
+Additional Ref: 2018 AFCE Final Report Energy Efficient State of the Art of Available Low-GWP Refrigerants and Systems.
+Original report: AFCE (Alliance Froid Climatisation Environnement) website.